azynga/drift-away/README.md

-First project of the Ironhack bootcamp.
+First project of the Ironhack Web Development Bootcamp.
 Made by Aljoscha Zynga

 # Drift Away